Do you have dental fear or anxiety? Are you avoiding the dentist?

 Dr. Sara works carefully and compassionately with patient anxiety, trying to make each dental visit as painless and worry-free as possible.
 Patience and education are the first steps to alleviating anxiety, but because Dr. Riechers knows that is simply not enough for some patients, she provides sedation dentistry in Grants Pass for those with dental anxiety.
 She understands the fear that many patients have when it comes to dental work, even if it’s a simple cleaning or exam.
 This is why she offers sedation to those dental patients who need or want it.

 “Dr. Sara is the perfect dentist for the timid (or terrified!).
 She’ll make it easy for you to overcome your fear of dentistry!”

 Dr. Riechers offers three options for dental sedation: nitrous oxide, oral medication and nitrous oxide combined with oral medication.
 All of these options can be combined with local anesthesia (numbing), to relieve pain and anxiety:

-Nitrous Oxide (commonly called “laughing gas”) helps the patient relax during a visit to the dentist.
+Commonly called “laughing gas, this helps the patient relax during a visit to the dentist.
 For most patients, nitrous oxide results in a feeling of euphoria and eases stress.
 This is a mild sedation and wears off quickly, usually with no side effects.
 This is the only form of sedation that allows the patient to drive themselves home.
 If your fear and anxiety over your dental visit are mild or slightly moderate, nitrous oxide may be the right choice.
 If you are unsure, we highly recommend a phone or in-office consultation.

 Combining nitrous oxide with oral medication gives the greatest sedation and is best for the most fearful patients.
 The effects are similar to the individual agents, but more intense.
 Again, for this level of sedation, a driver is required.